Providing the right capability to achieve strategic goals by establishing the building blocks for change management

 Cathay Pacific Airways is an international airline registered and based in Hong Kong offering scheduled passenger and cargo services to more than 80 destinations around the world.
 The airline was facing increasing challenges with its aging passenger systems, which were restricting them from improving customer service, launching new services and delivering operational effectiveness.

-Cathay launched the Passenger Support System (PSS) program to implement the industry standard ‘Amadeus’ system.
+Cathay launched the Passenger Support System (PSS) programme to implement the industry standard ‘Amadeus’ system.
 This system is integrated, supports multi-channel interaction and provides a much enhanced User Experience (UX) for passengers and internal business users.
 Importantly, the new PSS platform also offered the opportunity to drive up revenues (e.g. by supporting additional cabin classes) and reduce operating costs.

-Some months into their journey, Cathay Pacific recognized that they had some weakness in some of these core building blocks and Berkeley was asked by the PSS Program Director to develop an overarching change management approach.
+Some months into their journey, Cathay Pacific recognised that they had some weakness in some of these core building blocks and Berkeley was asked by the PSS Programme Director to develop an overarching change management approach.
 This sought to bring consistency to their business change activity, ensure stakeholders were effectively engaged and that staff were going to be equipped to use the system effectively from day one.

 Using our Change Management Framework (CMF), we assessed the current change management activity to identify gaps and made recommendations for stakeholder mapping and planning, change impact assessments and the process education approach.

-Increasing positive engagement as the program progressed
+Increasing positive engagement as the programme progressed

 Supporting end-users through changes to business processes

 Berkeley established a ‘one team approach’ through listening to the business needs and bringing the stakeholders together to identify improvements collectively.
 This focus on collaboration resulted in alignment of thinking and understanding, and a building of consensus across the business leadership team.
-In addition, we were able to quickly work with the program team to identify potential risks and alternative ways of working that had not been considered to date.
+In addition, we were able to quickly work with the programme team to identify potential risks and alternative ways of working that had not been considered to date.